-In public places, be it inside or in the open, masks are compulsory.
+In public places, be it inside or in the open, masks are compulsory while higher air filtration masks are recommended.
 People not wearing masks attract a hefty fine by the authorities.
 Temperature checks and sanitization at entry points are in place.

 Areas surrounding Bangkok still enjoyed inbound domestic tourist visits before the latest restrictions.
 However, popular destinations like Koh Samui and Phuket could not garner anything of that sought.
 If you visit these places, you will get to see empty beaches and deep-discounted stays.